tomiwa123/NFT/README.md

 If you do everything correctly, the endpoint `localhost:8000/nft` should serve your NFT from IPFS!

-Keep your views.py file for submission on gradescope.
+Keep your `views.py` file for submission on Gradescope.

 ## Step 4 - Airdropping your NFT to the class gallery